hieunguyen7337/LLM_RL/README.md

 Correct response:

 ```
+Only single letter guess is follow instead of full word guess is for simple style control

 **Note:** This prompt is designed for a single-token output.
 Set `max_new_tokens = 1`.
 If `max_new_tokens` is set to 64 or higher, small LLMs often produce unnecessary text.